CiscoSE/duo_django_dashboard/README.md

 16. Open a browser and go to http://127.0.0.1:8000 and login using user1.

 17. After you login you will see the non-Duo protected dashboard.
-Click on the the dashboard “DB Configuration” button and follow the Duo prompts to setup user1 with 2 gator authentication.
+Click on the the dashboard “DB Configuration” button and follow the Duo prompts to setup user1 with 2 factor authentication.

 18. Experiment with the dashboard navigation buttons to see how the dashboard database configuration is protected by 2FA.